Avoiding a Big Rig’s Blind Spots

 Take Your Time

-Be patient when driving near big rigs.
+Be patient when driving around big rigs.
 It will take some time for these large trucks to complete turns, pass other vehicles, come to a full stop, etc. Do not drive impatiently or recklessly.
 Refrain from honking your horn or using hand signals.

 Follow at a Safe Distance